malpa222/portfolio/_handson/redpanda.md

 ## SSTI - Red Panda writeup

 As an exercise for the red-teaming specialisation, our teacher encouraged us to start using Hack the Box environment to learn hacking in practice.
-Because I do not have much CTF and hands-on hacking experience, I have decided to start with an 'easy' machine - Red Panda
+Because I do not have much CTF and hands-on hacking experience, I have decided to start with an 'easy' machine - Red Panda.

 | ![Redpanda main page](../../assets/img/redpanda/redpanda.png) |
 | Redpanda main page |